JoinCalifornia: Election History for the State of California

 2009: Proponent, Proposition 1F [Elected Officials' Salaries] (Passed; 74.0%)

-• LEGISLATION: With Marco Antonio Firebaugh, Maldonado was the author of AB 540 (2001) which granted in-state college tuition rates to illegal immigrants who had graduated from a California high schools.
+• LEGISLATION: Co-Author of AB 540 (2001) [with Marco Antonio Firebaugh], which granted in-state college tuition rates to illegal immigrants who had graduated from a California high schools.

-• CURRENT EVENTS: Maldonado is one of three individuals to be refused confirmation by the Legislature following appointment by a Governor to fill a vacant statewide office.
+• Maldonado was one of three individuals to be refused confirmation by the Legislature following appointment by a Governor to fill a vacant statewide office.
 His appointment as Lieutenant Governor (following the resignation of John Garamendi) was approved by the Senate but rejected by the Assembly.

-• The Abel Maldonado Community Youth Center is located in Santa Maria.
+• PLACENAME: The Abel Maldonado Community Youth Center is located in Santa Maria.